LouisUK/Pannellum-Embed-Shortcode/README.md

 `[pannellum src="https://pannellum.org/images/cerro-toco-0.jpg"  autoload=true]`

 ### Install
-Clone repo and run `git submodule update --init` to pull in Pannellum
+Download and extract to your WordPress plugins directory

 ## Todo
 - Move away from standalone viewer and use Pannellum's API